shlomnissan/gleam/docs/pages/manual/creating_application.md

 If you followed the installation guide you can import VGLX with two commands. `find_package(vglx REQUIRED)` asks CMake to locate the library.
 If it is missing or incorrectly installed, configuration fails. `target_link_libraries` links our application to the VGLX binaries.

 The Windows-only section copies the VGLX DLL next to the executable after the build step.
 CMake selects the correct binary automatically based on your build type.
+Without this the application may fail to compile on Window unless you add the binaries to your system path.

-This setup looks simple, but CMake is doing a lot behind the scenes.
+This setup looks simple but CMake is doing a lot behind the scenes.
 It verifies the installation, loads the correct configuration and handles platform-specific details for us.

 Before we move on, let’s add a minimal `main.cpp` to test that the project builds correctly: